dustymabe/dustymabe.com/content/post/2017-08-03/fedmag-blog-post.md

 /dev/mapper/atomicos-root  3.0G  1.4G  1.6G  47% /
 ```

-Only `1.6G` free means we probably need to expand our root filesystem
+Only `1.6G` free means the root filesystem probably needs to be
-to make sure we don't run out of space.
-Let's check to see if we have
+expanded to make sure there is plenty of space.
+Check the
-any free space:
+free space by running the following commands:

 ```nohighlight
 [vagrant@host ~]$ sudo vgs